konkam/DualOptimalFiltering.jl/README.md

 # DualOptimalFiltering

-Optimal filtering, smoothing and inference using a dual process.
+Optimal filtering, smoothing and general inference using a dual process.